 All NewsThe difference is not the data — it is how the data is connected.
 The same inputs can produce very different conclusions, depending on how they are structured.

 Revenue measures expansion, not quality.
-Growth only strengthens a business if it improves cash generation and returns on capital.
+Only if cash generation and returns on capital improve, the business is getting stronger

-The company is becoming more efficient.
-Profitability is structurally improving.
 Higher margins mean a better business.

 → Learn how to detect financial patterns